|

 Instructions

-1. Melt butter and olive oil in a pan over medium heat.
-Add garlic cloves and paprika and sauté until fragrant, about 1 minute.
+1. Melt the butter and olive oil in a large pan over medium heat.
+Once melted and gently sizzling, add the garlic and paprika.
+Stir constantly and cook just until the garlic smells fragrant, about 1 minute.
+Be careful not to let the garlic brown.

-3. Remove from heat and decorate with chopped parsley.
+4. Remove the pan from the heat and finish with freshly chopped parsley before serving.

 Nutrition Information: